 - Academic Coaching

-One-on-one academic support for students looking to improve their skills on a variety of topics, including stress reduction, time management, exam preparation, and general study skills.
-Email our office to schedule an appointment with an academic coach.
+One-on-one academic support for students looking to improve their skills on a variety of topics including but not limited to: stress reduction, time management, exam preparation, and general study skills.
+Click here to schedule an appointment with our academic coach.

 - First-Generation @ Scripps

-Designed for students who are the first in their family to attend a four year college, First-Gen guides Scripps students through their first year and beyond through exposure to faculty, staff, academic resources and workshops, peer to peer mentoring and social activities.
+Designed for students who are the first in their families to attend a four year college.
+First-Generation@Scripps guides Scripps students through their first year and beyond, through exposure to faculty, staff, academic resources and workshops, peer to peer mentoring and social activities.
 This program strives to bring awareness to issues surrounding first-generation students, faculty, and staff at Scripps.

 - Disability Support Services

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination against qualified individuals with disabilities.
-Academic Resources and Services is responsible for coordinating disability support services for students, with other College departments assisting in the provision of accommodations for students.
+Academic Resources and Services is responsible for coordinating disability support services for students and collaborates with other Scripps College departments to coordinate accommodations for students.
 You can find more about accommodations and our process here.

 - Scripps Tutoring Program